lizmat/App-Rak/README.md

   * --type=words|starts-with|ends-with|contains

-Only makes sense if the pattern is a string.
-With `words` specified, will look for pattern as a word in a line, with `starts-with` will look for the pattern at the beginning of a line, with `ends-with` will look for the pattern at the end of a line, with `contains` will look for the pattern at any position in a line.
+Only makes sense if the pattern is a literal string.
+With `words` specified, will look for pattern as a word in a line, with `starts-with` will look for the pattern at the beginning of a line, with `ends-with` will look for the pattern at the end of a line, with `contains` will look for the pattern at any position in a line (which is the default).

 --trim
 ------